How does Brexit affect my order?

 For Customers in the EU

-From 1st July 2021 a new system has been introduced called IOSS (Import One Stop Shop), which allows us to collect destination VAT on EU orders up to 150 euros (before VAT and carriage charges).
+From 28 August 2021 we implemented a new system called IOSS (Import One Stop Shop), allows us to collect VAT on orders to EU below 150 euros.
+The 150 euro threshold is calculated before adding VAT and carriage.
 This will mean that orders will pass through customs smoothly and quickly and we can once again use lower cost postal delivery services.

 Orders below 150 euros